yukiz3256/github-notes/README.md

 Repo: basically a project, theres many files in it.

 Commit: basically meaning save, saving the project.
 When you commit again, you can add and say what changes you've made.
 The commits let you see your history, each commit has a unique identifier to it.

+Notes on Github Concept:
+Github holds projects aka repo/repositories.
+Github remote is where your files live, where you are on the web and your repos are public aka an open source.
+Local is where your working on your computer, where your ideas are private.
+Clone: make a copy of entire repo from remote to local
+Commit: snapshots of changes
+Push: send commits from local to remote
+Pull: send commits from remote to local.
+Overall github is great for collaborat